thenatzzz/Large_Scale_Object_Detection/README.md

 ## CMPT-733 Programming for Big Data 2 (Simon Fraser University)
 ### Group members:Nattapat Juthaprachakul, Rui Wang, Siyu Wu, Yihan Lan

+#### Object Detection in X-Ray Images
+* The goal of this project is to use multiple algorithms, train multiple models, and report on comparative performance of each one.

+* The program is written in Python.

 #### Requirements:
 1. Tensorflow Object Detection API (https://github.com/tensorflow/models/tree/master/research/object_detection)
 2. Tensorflow 1.15 (Tensorflow 2.0 does not work properly with Object Detection API)